Current Status of Unaccounted-for Americans Lost in the Vietnam War

 - Of the original 19 individuals “Last Known Alive” in Cambodia (those who survived or may have survived their loss incident and were either alive on the ground, in captivity, or in immediate proximity to capture, but did not return), DoD has confirmed the death of 13, with six still unresolved.

 - Of the 13 whose deaths have been confirmed, the remains of seven have been recovered and identified; efforts continue to recover the remaining six.

-- U.S. and Vietnamese specialists met in Hanoi earlier this year to discuss Last Known Alive cases in areas of Cambodia controlled by Vietnamese forces during the war.
+- U.S. and Vietnamese specialists met in Hanoi last year to discuss Last Known Alive cases in areas of Cambodia controlled by Vietnamese forces during the war.